A Scare At Samhain

 Easy

-Discover the chilling magic of Samhain on our A Scare at Samhain tour, led by your very own Seán na Gealaí guide.
-Far removed from the commercialised veneer of Halloween, this fun and immersive experience dives deep into the authentic roots and local lore of Samhain.
-We unearth the tales and traditions surrounding enigmatic creatures like the bean sí, the cailleach and the púca, all set against the backdrop of West Cork's hauntingly beautiful landscape.
+Discover the chilling magic of Samhain on our A Scare at Samhain tour, guided by An Daghdha, the ‘good god’ of Irish mythology.
+Far removed from the commercialised veneer of Halloween, this immersive experience delves deep into the authentic roots and local lore of Samhain and Halloween.
+We unearth the tales and traditions surrounding enigmatic figures such as the bean sí, the cailleach, and the púca, all set against the hauntingly beautiful landscape of West Cork on the Wild Atlantic Way.

-Journey with us into the depths of Ireland's ancient traditions, learning how the flickering embers of Samhain bonfires and the mysterious omens in the autumn wind have shaped our culture for centuries.
-We delve into local legends and whispering folklore to offer you a tour that is not just haunting but also rich in dúchas—our ancestral connection to place, nature, and community.
+Journey with us into Ireland’s ancient traditions, exploring how the flickering embers of Samhain bonfires and the mysterious omens carried by the autumn winds have shaped our culture for centuries.
+We'll share local stories about the "other crowd" in the woodland at Bláth na Gréine, blending folklore and dúchas—the deep ancestral connection to place, nature, and community—to offer you a truly haunting experience.

-This is an area of Ireland where the ancient Mascallacht tradition still survives, a custom that predates the modern 'Trick or Treat' by thousands of years.
-Experience the real story of Samhain through the eyes of the locals and find yourself forever connected to this mysterious and magical time of year.
-Book now for an unforgettable afternoon that will enlighten, enchant, and perhaps even send the odd shiver down your spine.
+This area is home to the ancient Mascallacht tradition, a custom that predates modern 'Trick or Treat' by thousands of years.
+Experience the true story of Samhain as told by local storytellers, and leave feeling forever connected to this mysterious and magical time of year.
+Book now for an unforgettable afternoon that will enlighten, enchant, and perhaps even send a shiver down your spine.

 What's included?